winnieyoe/web-mapping-workshop/README.md

 - ["Postcards from Goolge Earth"](http://clementvalla.com/work/postcards-from-google-earth/), Clement Valla
 - ["How Universities Became the New Battlegrounds in  the Hong Kong Protests"](https://www.nytimes.com/interactive/2019/11/18/world/asia/hong-kong-protest-universities.html), NY Times

-### Implementation Guidance & Teaching Reflection
-e.g. Please provide some guidance based on experience delivering the unit and potential modifications might you are considering making for future iterations of this unit.
-This is an opportunity for you as the unit author to give teachers practical guidance.

 ---

 ***Curriculum templates is inspired by [Eyebeam](https://github.com/eyebeam/curriculum/blob/master/TEMPLATE.md)***